dehansa-dissa/samples-apim/api-design-assistant/README.md

 pip install -r requirements.txt
 ```
 ## Running the Project
 To run the service, run the `methods.py` file located in the `api-design-assistant` directory.
-You can do this with the following command:
+You can also execute the following command from the root folder to achieve this:
 ```
-python methods.py
+python api-design-assistant/methods.py
 ```

 ## Accessing the Service